island-is/island.is/libs/service-portal/regulations-admin/README.md

 ## Downloading PDFs

-Too be able to download PDF files, also start:
+To be able to download PDF files, also start:

 `yarn start download-service`